MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 ### Initializing Tracking
 To connect to Enola and initialize tracking you will need:
-- A token provided by Enola.
-This token is essential for authentication and authorization purposes.
+- A token provided by Enola-AI.
+This token is essential for authentication and authorization purposes
-- A Python script, you can start creating an empty Python file with .py extension. (eg. enola_sample.py, enola_script.py)
+- A Python script.
+You can start by creating an empty Python file with a .py extension (eg. enola_sample.py, enola_script.py)

 #### **1. Loading Enola API Token**
 **You can load the token from a `.env` file (recommended):**

 This method is recommended due to better security for token management.
 - Go to the same directory where your Python file is located
-- To load the token, you have to create a .env file, with name ".env"
+- To load the token, create a file named `.env` in the same directory as your Python script

 - Then open the file with a text editor and add this line: